 Carne Mechada is the name of the beef portion of Pabellón Criollo.
 In Venezuela, it's traditionally made from skirt steak cooked slowly in a broth of vegetables (onion, carrot, aji pepper, bay leaf, and lots of cilantro and parsley) at a lower heat, then shredded.
 Depending on what's available to you, tender slices of flank steak are another non-authentic option.

-Meanwhile you'll create a sauce for the beef from onion, red pepper, red tomatoes, lots of spices, and add it to the shredded beef later.
+Meanwhile, you'll create a sauce for the beef from onion, red pepper, red tomatoes, and lots of spices, and add it to the shredded beef later.

 Is Pabellón Criollo the same as Caraotas Negras?